MONEI/monei-php-sdk/README.md

 To test your integration with MONEI, you need to switch to **test mode** using the toggle in the header of your MONEI Dashboard.
 When in test mode:

-1. Generate your test API key in MONEI Dashboard → Settings → API Access
+1. Generate your test API key in [MONEI Dashboard → Settings → API Access](https://dashboard.monei.com/settings/api)
-2. Configure your payment methods using test credentials in MONEI Dashboard → Settings → Payment Methods
+2. Configure your payment methods in [MONEI Dashboard → Settings → Payment Methods](https://dashboard.monei.com/settings/payment-methods)

 **Important:** Account ID and API key generated in test mode are different from those in live (production) mode and can only be used for testing purposes.